micheltlutz/dev-challenge/readme_files/challenge_frontend_mobile5.md

-# Front-end Developer Technical Challenge 6 - Edit Profile information
+# Mobile Developer Technical Challenge 5 - Edit Profile information

 Its main mission is to design and implement a screen that displays user registration data and allows editing and saving this data.